 Perhaps the most overlooked risk of contamination of peanuts and peanut products is recontamination after cooking.
 Several illness outbreaks have been caused by post-process contamination.
 Preventive controls should be in place to prevent reintroduction of Salmonella after inactivation processes.

-Other biological hazards of lesser importance for peanut processors include pathogenic E. coli, Bacillus cereus, Clostridium botulinum, Clostridium perfringens, L. monocytogenes and Staphylococcus aureus.
+Other biological hazards of lesser importance for peanut processors include pathogenic E. coli, Bacillus cereus, Clostridium botulinum, Clostridium perfringens, Listeria monocytogenes and Staphylococcus aureus.
 These are of concern primarily when using other raw ingredients in peanut products (e.g., spices, dairy).

 Viruses are common in the environment.
 They can be transmitted by people, contaminated food, and contaminated water and on environmental surfaces.
 Viruses do not grow in food but can persist in foods without growing because the need no food, water, or air to survive.
 Viruses cause illness by infecting living cells and reproduce inside the host.
 Virus contamination of peanuts or peanut products is rare.
 The risk of virus is more about workers getting exposed to infection, so good personal hygiene practices, keeping the environment clean and keeping ill workers out of the facility are some of the best measures.

 Norovirus is the number one cause of foodborne illness.
 It causes nausea, vomiting, diarrhea, headache, and fever.

 Foodborne parasites are reported much less frequently than viral or bacterial agents.
 They can be a problem in areas where sanitation systems are deficient.
 They may be transmitted through food or water that is contaminated by fecal material shed by infected hosts.
 Preventing contamination includes practicing good personal hygiene, avoiding insufficiently treated animal waste as crop fertilizer, handling sewage properly and treating water sufficiently.

 - Trichinella spp.